Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab3-Creating-Custom-Platform-Using-the-SDx-IDE.md

 </div>

-## Lab 3: Creating a Custom Platform Using the SDx IDE
+## Lab 3: Creating a Custom Platform Using the SDx&trade; IDE

 <details><summary><big><strong>Step 1: Invoking the SDx IDE and Creating a Platform Project</strong></big></summary>